apache/doris/docs/en/administrator-guide/config/fe_config.md

 ### cluster_id

-Default：-1
+Default: -1

 node(FE or BE) will be considered belonging to the same Palo cluster if they have same cluster id.
 Cluster id is usually a random integer generated when master FE start at first time.
 You can also specify one.

 ### auth_token

-Default：空
+Default: 空

 Cluster token used for internal authentication.

 ### cluster_name

-Default： Apache doris
+Default:  Apache doris

 Cluster name will be shown as the title of web page

 ### mysql_service_io_threads_num

-Default：4
+Default: 4

 When FeEstarts the MySQL server based on NIO model, the number of threads responsible for IO events.
 Only `mysql_service_nio_enabled` is true takes effect.

 ### mysql_service_nio_enabled

-Default：true
+Default: true

 Whether FE starts the MySQL server based on NiO model.
 It is recommended to turn off this option when the query connection is less than 1000 or the concurrency scenario is not high

 ### query_port

-Default：9030
+Default: 9030

 FE MySQL server port

 ### rpc_port

-Default：9020
+Default: 9020

 FE Thrift Server port